galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

 time_estimation:  30M

 questions:
-- "What are virtual environments in software development and why you should use them?"
+- "What are Conda environments in software development and why you should use them?"
-- "How can we manage Python virtual environments and external (third-party) libraries via Conda?"
+- "How can we manage Conda environments and external (third-party) libraries via Conda?"
 objectives:
-- "Set up a Python virtual environment for our software project using `venv` and `pip`."
+- "Set up a Conda environment for our software project using `conda`."
 - "Run our software from the command line."

 key_points:
-- "Virtual environments keep Python versions and dependencies required by different projects separate."
+- "Environments keep Python versions and dependencies required by different projects separate."
-- "A virtual environment is itself a directory structure of software and libraries"
+- "An environment is itself a directory structure of software and libraries"
-- "Use `conda create -n <name>` to create and manage virtual environments."
+- "Use `conda create -n <name>` to create and manage environments."
 - "Use `conda install` to install and manage additional external (third-party) libraries."
-- "Conda allows you to declare all dependencies for a project in a separate file (by convention called `environment.yml`) which can be shared with collaborators/users and used to replicate a virtual environment."
+- "Conda allows you to declare all dependencies for a project in a separate file (by convention called `environment.yml`) which can be shared with collaborators/users and used to replicate an environment."
 - "Use `conda env export > environment.yaml` to take snapshot of your project's dependencies."
-- "Use `conda env create -f environment.yaml` to replicate someone else's virtual environment on your machine from the `environment.yml` file."
+- "Use `conda env create -f environment.yaml` to replicate someone else's environment on your machine from the `environment.yml` file."

 subtopic: python-modular